theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 **Recap**
 ## What is the difference between single and paired end reads?
 With paired-end sequencing, both ends of the fragment are sequenced.
-With single-end seuqecing, only one end is of a fragment is sequenced.
+With single-end sequencing, only one end is of a fragment is sequenced.
 If the data is paired-end, you have two files for each sample.

 To download the data, please: